PHPMailer/PHPMailer/README.md

 Generated documentation is [available online](http://phpmailer.github.io/PHPMailer/).

 You'll find some basic user-level docs in the [docs](docs/) folder, and you can generate complete API-level documentation using the [generatedocs.sh](docs/generatedocs.sh) shell script in the docs folder, though you'll need to install [PHPDocumentor](http://www.phpdoc.org) first.
-There are also various examples and a code generator in the [examples folder](examples).
-You may find [the unit tests](test/phpMailerTest.php) a good source of how to do various operations such as encryption.
+You may find [the unit tests](test/phpmailerTest.php) a good source of how to do various operations such as encryption.

 ## Tests

-There is a PHPUnit test script in the [test folder](test).
+There is a PHPUnit test script in the [test](test/) folder.

 Build status: [![Build Status](https://travis-ci.org/PHPMailer/PHPMailer.png)](https://travis-ci.org/PHPMailer/PHPMailer)